- Sixteen universal opto-isolated inputs 3V-24V AC/DC

 Raspberry Pi can read 26 Input signals through the GPIO header, but sometimes you might need to read more.
 Since all GPIO pins are wired directly to the local processor, some hardware is required to connect them to the real world.

 The card has 16 optically isolated digital inputs.
-Input ranges can be jumper-selected for each channel, from 3 volts to 12 volts or from 12 volts to 48 volts.
+Input ranges can be jumper-selected for each channel, from 3 volts to 24 volts.
 Inputs can read both DC and AC signals.
 The card communicates with Raspberry Pi using only the I2C port, leaving all the other 24 GPIO pins available for your use.
 It has also an RS-485 port, a power LED and a push button that can be used to shut down the Raspberry Pi.

 Pluggable connectors make the 16-INPUTS card easy to use when multiple cards are stacked up.